 The 2018 audit results showed a compliance rate of about 79 percent.
-17 percent failed the initial audit, and two (2) percent were issued a citation and fine for not coming into compliance.
+The initial failure rate of the audit was 17 percent, and two (2) percent were issued a citation and fine for not coming into compliance.

 e.
 What is the Board's course approval policy?